NMAS Mediator Training

 Who is this course for?

-This course is for anyone who wants to become recognised as a mediator in Australia.
+The NMAS Mediator Course is for anyone who wants to become accredited as a mediator in Australia.

 NMAS Mediation training provides the basic skills you need to become accredited under the National Mediator Accreditation System (NMAS).